klippa-app/react-native-klippa-scanner-sdk/README.md

 ### iOS
 Use the following properties in the config when running `getCameraResult`: `PrimaryColor`, `AccentColor`, `OverlayColor`, `WarningBackgroundColor`, `WarningTextColor`, `OverlayColorAlpha`.

-## Important iOS note
+## Important iOS notes
 Older iOS versions do not ship the Swift libraries.
 To make sure the SDK works on older iOS versions, you can configure the build to embed the Swift libraries using the build setting `EMBEDDED_CONTENT_CONTAINS_SWIFT = YES`.

+We started using XCFrameworks from version 0.1.0, if you want to use that version or up, you need CocoaPod version 1.9.0 or higher.

 ## About Klippa